-The purposes of this Henry Schein, Inc. 1994 Stock Option Plan, as amended and restated effective July 1, 1995, are to enable Henry Schein, Inc. and its Subsidiaries (as defined herein) to attract, retain and motivate the key executives who are important to the success and growth of the business of HSI and to create a long-term mutuality of interest between the Key Employees (as defined herein) and the stockholders of HSI by granting the Key Employees options (which may be either incentive stock options (as defined herein) or non-qualified stock options) to purchase HSI Common Stock (as defined herein).
+The purposes of this Henry Schein, Inc. 1994 Stock Option Plan, as amended and restated effective March 1, 1999, are to enable Henry Schein, Inc. and its Subsidiaries (as defined herein) to attract, retain and motivate the key executives and consultants who are important to the success and growth of the business of HSI and to create a long-term mutuality of interest between the Key Employees and Consultants (each as defined herein) and the stockholders of HSI by granting the Key Employees and Consultants options (which, in the case of Key Employees, may be either incentive stock options (as defined herein) or nonqualified stock options and, in the case of Consultants, shall be non-qualified options) to purchase HSI Common Stock (as defined herein).

-2. DEFINITIONS
+2. Definitions